-"USD" means U.S. dollars, the Canadian dollar equivalencies of which are based on the Bank of Canada noon rate for currency exchange on the date of the transaction involving such USD or the date of this Offering Memorandum, as the case may be.
+"USD" means U.S. dollars, the Canadian dollar equivalencies of which are based on the Bank of Canada noon rate for currency exchange on the date of the transaction involving such USD or on the business day prior to the date this Offering Memorandum, as the case may be.